Estate Planning and Probate Law Specialization Examination

 (c) Discuss in the space provided below the factors to be considered in the selection of fiduciaries under Ronald’s will and any testamentary or inter vivos trusts included in the estate plan recommended in question (a), above.
 State also your recommendations as to the specific fiduciaries to be selected by Ronald.

-Provisions for generation-skipping bequests to the children of Roaul Mudd be recommended within the amount of the GST exemption.
+Provisions for generation-skipping bequests to the children of Roaul Mudd would be recommended within the amount of the GST exemption.

 (b) Exemption equivalent bequests (subject to payment of death taxes) to Ronald’s daughters, Stephanie and Melanie, in trust with the trust income payable to his wife and/or daughters and his residuary estate to a qualified marital trust for Jane with remainder, or contingent bequests of the residue if Jane predeceases, trusts for his daughters with a $1,000,000 bequest to the children of Roaul in minority trusts; Stephanie’s trust would terminate when she attained age 45, the remainder interest passing to Stephanie; Melanie’s trust would terminate upon the death of the survivor of Jane or Melanie and would pass to Melanie’s child, subject to being held in trust until she attained at least age 25.